Resistor-git/tg_news_aggregator/README.md

 # Telegram custom news aggregator

-## version 1.0
+## version history
-Provides the headlines or digests of chosen telegram channels for the period of time.
+v 1.0: Provides the headlines or digests of chosen telegram channels for the period of time.\
+v 1.1: User can subscribe or unsubscribe from specific channels.

 ## Bot in action
 To check how it works just try it yourself https://t.me/news_custom_aggregator_bot
 - Press start or send a message `/start`
 - Use the buttons or keyboard to get news or digests from different sources.
+- Use `/settings` to check and change subscriptions.
+- Use `/help` to get additional information.

 ## How to start
 - Create and fill in `.env` in the root folder of the project (folder with `main.py` and `.env.example`).